Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Setup and Numerical framework

 \subsection{Summary of simulation suite}

 To investigate the effect of initial spin on the evolution of \bh{} binaries, we perform an extensive simulation suite that is summarized in Table~\ref{tab:RunsScatteringBoostP0245P0490}.
+The suite consists of about $150$ simulations and we estimate their total computational cost to be of the order of $10^6$ core hours.
 In each simulation, the \bh{s} have an initial separation $d=100\mathrm{M}$ along the x-axis.
 We use equal-mass \bh{s} with initial mass $m_{\rm i}=0.5$, such that we have an initial total mass $\mathrm{M}=1$ in code units.
-In the first simulation suite, we vary the initial spins ( equal for each \bh{}) in the range $\chi_{\rm i}=\{-0.7,\, -0.5,\, -0.2,\, 0.0,\, 0.2,\, 0.5,\, 0.7\}$; a positive (negative) sign corresponds to an initial spin that is aligned (anti-aligned) with the orbital angular momentum.
+In the first simulation suite, we vary the initial spins (equal for each \bh{}) in the range $\chi_{\rm i}=\{-0.7,\, -0.5,\, -0.2,\, 0.0,\, 0.2,\, 0.5,\, 0.7\}$; a positive (negative) sign corresponds to an initial spin that is aligned (anti-aligned) with the orbital angular momentum.
 We consider initial (linear) momenta $|\vec{P}_{\rm i}|/\mathrm{M}=\{0.245,\,0.490\}$.

 For each combination of initial spin and initial momentum, we run a set of simulations with varying incident angles.
 We seek to find at least one angle that results in a merger and explore a sufficient range of the scattering parameter space such that we can comment on qualitative changes as a function of the incident angle.
 To identify the angle that indicates the threshold between the scattering and the merger of \bh{s}, we start with the results of Ref.~\cite{Nelson:2019czq} for vanishing initial spin, $\chi_{\rm i}=0$.
 Then, we typically vary the angle in intervals of $1\times10^{-3}$.
 Once we find the boundary between the merging and scattering simulations, we further explore the parameter space between them by iterating over typical differences of $2.5\times10^{-4}$ until we find the boundary again.
 We then refer to the smallest angle which results in scattering as the threshold angle, $\theta_{\rm th}$.
-In Table~\ref{tab:RunsScatteringBoostP0245P0490}, we indicate the range of initial angles which result in a merger as $\theta_{\rm M}$, and those that result in a scattering as $\theta_{\rm S}$.
+However, the ``true'' threshold is between the largest incident angle resulting in a merger, and the smallest incident angle resulting in a scattering.
+We take the spacing between them, $\sim 2.5\times10^{-4}$, as a conservative estimate of the error in the threshold angle.
+In Table~\ref{tab:RunsScatteringBoostP0245P0490}, we indicate the range of incident angles which result in a merger as $\theta_{\rm M}$, and those that result in a scattering as $\theta_{\rm S}$.

 In systems with initial spin $\chi_{\rm i}=0.7$, we notice qualitatively different trends in the change in spin, which depend on the initial momentum.
 To further explore these trends, we run a second simulation suite, summarized in Table~\ref{tab:RunsScatteringSpin0P7}, with fixed initial spins $\chi_{\rm i}=0.7$ and varying initial momenta $|\vec{P}_{\rm i}|/\mathrm{M}=\{0.06125,\, 0.1225,\, 0.3675,\, 0.6125\}$.
 We perform the same angle iterations as described above.
 Data with initial momenta $|\vec{P}_{\rm i}|/\mathrm{M}=\{0.245,0.490 \}$ are listed in both tables for completeness.